- Bullen Bullen (6 months to 2 ½ years old)

-- Three year old Kindergarten program (must turn 3 by the 30th April)
+- Three-year-old Kindergarten program (must turn 3 by the 30th April)

-- Four year old Kindergarten program (must turn 4 by the 30th April)
+- Four-year-old Kindergarten program (must turn 4 by the 30th April)

 In the early childhood setting curriculum is defined by all the interactions, experiences, activities and routines and events, planned and unplanned, that occur in an environment designed to foster children’s learning and development.
 The Framework puts children’s learning at the core and comprises three inter-related elements: Principles, Practice and Learning Outcomes.
 All three elements are fundamental to early childhood pedagogy and curriculum decision-making.
-Curriculum encompasses all the interactions, experiences, routines and events, planned and unplanned, that occurs in an environment designed to foster children’s learning and development.
+The curriculum encompasses all the interactions, experiences, routines and events, planned and unplanned, that occurs in an environment designed to foster children’s learning and development.
 The emphasis in the Framework is on the planned or intentional aspects of the curriculum.
 Children are receptive to a wide range of experiences.
 What is included or excluded from the curriculum affects how children learn, develop and understand the world.
 The Framework supports a model of curriculum decision-making as an ongoing cycle.
 This involves educators drawing on their professional knowledge, including their in-depth knowledge of each child.
 Working in partnership with families, educators use the Learning Outcomes to guide their planning for children’s learning.
 In order to engage children actively in learning, educators identify children’s strengths and interests, choose appropriate teaching strategies and design the learning environment.

 Do you have a funded four year old kindergarten program at your centre with a qualified kindergarten teacher?